fredderf204/ARMTemplates/README.md

 This is a collection of demo Azure Resource Manager Templates that I am working on.

 ## Index
+*trafficmanager_2webapp* - Deploy 2 Azure Web Apps in different regions with a Traffic Manager Profile using weighted traffic Routing Method

 *webapp_deploymentslot* - Deploy a demo Azure Web App with SCM integration to a deployment slot for staged deployments

 *webapp_github* - Deploy a demo Azure Web App with SCM integration with a Public GitHub Repo